YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Why should a hair transplant plan from photos alone stay provisional?

-A provisional plan is not a weak plan.
+A provisional plan is not a poor plan.
 It is a careful plan.
 It tells the patient what seems possible while leaving room for the truth that can only be seen when the scalp is examined closely.
 That is the difference between a consultation that respects surgery and a quote that treats surgery like a package.

 Why can graft numbers from photos be misleading?